FrancescoCt/FrancescoCt/README.md

 ### Francesco Catania
 I'm Francesco from Italy and I currently am an IT Engineering student at University of Catania.\
 As a personal hobby, I really enjoy studying Machine Learning and tasks automation with Python as well as Web Development in HTML and CSS.\
-You can check out my Linkedin profile at https://www.linkedin.com/in/francesco-catania-6168451bb/
+You can check out my profile on [Linkedin](https://www.linkedin.com/in/francesco-catania-6168451bb/) or [Instagram](https://www.linkedin.com/in/francesco-catania-6168451bb/)

 ### My Github Activity
 [![Anurag's github stats](https://github-readme-stats.vercel.app/api?username=FrancescoCt)](https://github.com/anuraghazra/github-readme-stats)